Passive Investing Definition

 How Passive Investing Works?

 Passive investing adopts the style of ‘buy and hold’ philosophy.
-It tends to avoid the frequent buying and selling of securities thereby reducing significant costs.
+It tends to avoid the frequent buying and selling of securities, thereby reducing high costs.
 It is a simple investment strategy that aims to diversify investment holdings in many securities rather than holding single stocks or bonds.

 The idea was first mooted by John Bogle of the Vanguard group by forming the first index fund.